Winston-Lin/dziganto.github.io/_posts/2017-7-19-Python-Deep-Learning-Frameworks-1.md

 >- **torch.utils**	DataLoader, Trainer and other utility functions for convenience
 >- **torch.legacy(.nn/.optim)**	legacy code that has been ported over from torch for backward compatibility reasons

-## TensorFlow (version 1.2)
+### TensorFlow (version 1.2)
 ![tensorflow](/assets/images/tensorflow.jpeg?raw=true){: .center-image }

 According to the [TensorFlow's website](https://www.tensorflow.org/):
 >TensorFlow is an open source software library for numerical computation using data flow graphs.
 Nodes in the graph represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) communicated between them.
 The flexible architecture allows you to deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device with a single API.
 TensorFlow was originally developed by researchers and engineers working on the Google Brain Team within Google's Machine Intelligence research organization for the purposes of conducting machine learning and deep neural networks research, but the system is general enough to be applicable in a wide variety of other domains as well.

 ## Summary
-Three of the most promising python DL frameworks were introduced.
-In no particular order, they are Intel Nervana's Neon, PyTorch, and TensorFlow.
+Three of the most promising python DL frameworks - Intel Nervana's Neon, PyTorch, and TensorFlow - were introduced.
+In upcoming posts, I'll assess each on a number of dimensions including: ease of installation, usefulness of documentation, quality and breadth of the tutorials, how steep the learning curve is, and if there are key performance differences.
+Lastly, I'll conclude this series by building out a deep reinforcement learning project in each of the three frameworks.

 ## Next Time
-Next time I'll walk you through the installation process of each framework so stay tuned.
+Next time I'll walk you through the installation process of each framework and compare the relative ease or difficulty of getting each setup.

 ## References
 [What is Deep Learning?](https://www.oreilly.com/ideas/what-is-deep-learning)